khaivubui/Vuu/README.md

 ```

 #### Password encryption
 Plain passwords are not stored in the database.
-Vuu uses BCrypt to store passwords
+Vuu uses `BCrypt` to securely encrypt and store passwords
 ```ruby
 class User < ApplicationRecord
   # ...